zertrin/duplicity-backup/README.md

 * You need to install and configure duplicity before using duplicity-backup.sh
 * [The official documentation of duplicity](http://duplicity.nongnu.org/duplicity.1.html) is relevant to duplicity-backup.sh too.
 Virtually any option supported by duplicity can be specified in the config file of duplicity-backup.sh.
 See the `STATIC_OPTIONS`, `CLEAN_UP_TYPE` and `CLEAN_UP_VARIABLE` parameters in particular.
 * Before asking something about duplicity-backup.sh, ensure that your question isn’t actually concerning duplicity ;)
+* In particular, to the question "_Does duplicity-backup.sh support the backend XXX_" (with XXX being for example Amazon Glacier), the answer is always the same: "_duplicity-backup.sh uses duplicity, so ask the developers of duplicity ;) Once it's in duplicity, it's automatically available to duplicity-backup.sh_"

 ## Contributing